-Terdema Ussery: 5 Fast Facts You Need To Know
+Terdema Ussery: 5 Fast Facts You Need to Know

 The investigation did not cost Ussery his job, “but shortly thereafter the entire Mavericks workforce received revamped employee handbooks that included a new sexual harassment policy,” SI reported.

-2. More Than A Dozen Former And Current Mavs Employees Spoke Out Against Ussery
+2. More Than a Dozen Former & Current Mavs Employees Spoke Out Against Ussery

 The months-long investigation by Sports Illustrated was incredibly thorough.
 However most sources did not want to their names to be made public for fear of retaliation.
 One anonymous incident from Jan.
 17, 2008 said: “Terdema asks me if in another life would I marry him?
 I respond if it was another life I would be a millionaire and own this team and he couldn’t handle working for me.”